 Chickenpox is more dangerous when contracted as a teen or an adult and can cause serious complications.
 Adolescents 13 years of age and older (who have never had chickenpox or received chickenpox vaccine) should get two doses three months apart.

-The following two immunizations may be recommended for those teens who have chronic health conditions.
+The following three immunizations may be recommended for those teens who have chronic health conditions.
 Check with your health care provider.

 Do you have a chronic health problem, such as asthma or diabetes mellitus?
 If you do, you may need a yearly influenza (flu) vaccine.
 Flu vaccine is recommended every fall for people with chronic diseases, and for those who want to avoid getting the flu.